stuckinsnow/gitty/README.md

-# ✨ gitty.nvim — Beautiful GitHub & Git UI for Neovim
+# ✨ gitty — Beautiful GitHub & Git UI for Neovim

-**gitty.nvim** brings a modern, interactive, and beautiful GitHub and Git workflow to Neovim.
+**gitty** brings a modern, interactive, and beautiful GitHub and Git workflow to Neovim.
 It provides fuzzy pickers, previews, and side buffers for PRs, issues, branches, workflows, and more — all with color, async loading, and keyboard-driven UX.

 ---